Obyedullahilmamun/Color-Wars-Game/README.md

 ## Features
 ```
-- 2-player turn based game
+- 2-player, turn based game
-- Shows scores in real-time
+- Displays real-time scores
-- Works on both desktop and mobile
+- Fully responsive on desktop and mobile
-- Displays winner and allows replay
+- Displays the winner with a replay option
 ```

 ## Made With